Birding with North Branch Nature Center

 NBNC welcomes young birders of all ages to participate in our programs for young naturalists.
 In addition to regular overnight trips around Vermont and New York, NBNC has a twenty-year history of bringing youth and teen teams to birding competitions such as the World Series of Birding and the Superbowl of Birding.
 Check out our Young Naturalists page to find out more.

 From Christmas Bird Counts to owl banding to songbird research, NBNC has a rich tradition of involving volunteers in citizen science bird conservation work.
-See our Citizen Science page for more information.
+See our Community Science page for more information.